For backpackers and avid travelers, searching for cheap multi-city flights and direct flights whenever possible is a never-ending task.

 Why use Flightroutes.com?

 Flightroutes.com, run by the same Swedish company, Westcoast Digital AB, as Directflights.com, offers similar reasons for using it.
-The search engine offers a simple-to-understand user experience and fast results when researching a multi-city trip.
+The search engine provides a straightforward user experience and delivers fast results when researching a multi-city trip.

-Booking cheap direct and multi-city flights isn't always fun, but the best way to go about it is by finding efficient tools that can at least save you time.
+Booking cheap direct and multi-city flights isn't always enjoyable, but the best way to approach it is by finding efficient tools that can at least save you time.
 And if you're like me, discovering the best prices and the cheapest days to fly can offer a little thrill now and again.

 This story is brought to you in partnership with Flightroutes.com and Directflights.com.